Kebarko/RouteManager/README.md

 ### Route Color Coding

 - **Green**: Compatible routes (can co-exist with each other in Train Simulator).
+- **Blue**: Incompatible routes (cannot co-exist with each other in Train Simulator, but share common Global or Sound folders).
 - **Red**: Incompatible routes (cannot co-exist with each other in Train Simulator).

 ### Logs